mongator/factory/doc/01_usage.md

 Usage
 =====

-You can use Mongator Factory with PHPUnit, SimpleTest, or any other PHP unit test framework.
+You can use Mongator Factory with PHPUnit, SimpleTest or any other PHP unit test framework.

-After giving Mongator Factory a mongator instance and a faker instance (faker will generate random string and numbers) you’ll define a blueprint for each model you want to create documents in.
+After giving Mongator Factory a mongator and a faker instance (the faker will generate random strings and numbers) you’ll need to define a blueprint for each model you want to create documents in.
 The blueprint provides default values for some or all of the columns in that collection.
-You can then create one or more document in that collection, and optionally override the default values for each one.
+You can then create one or more documents in that collection and optionally override the default values for each one.

 Factory Object
 --------------

-To use Factory you have to create a factory object.
+To use the Factory you have to create a factory object.

-To create the facotry object you have to pass it the mongator object fully configurated with connections, metadata, etc and a faker object, faker is a third party class used to generate random string and numbers
+To create it, you have to pass the fully configurated mongator object (with connections, metadata, etc.) and a faker object.
+The faker is a third party class used to generate random strings and numbers.

 ```php